junxit/us-congress-bills-112/metadata.md

 - 2011-10-05 — Placed on the Union Calendar, Calendar No. 155.
 - 2011-10-05 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 112-236.
 - 2011-10-05 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 112-236.
+- 2011-10-11 — Considered under suspension of the rules. (consideration: CR H6693-6695)
+- 2011-10-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2302.
+- 2011-10-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-11 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
+- 2011-10-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6693-6694)
+- 2011-10-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6693-6694)
+- 2011-10-11 — The title of the measure was amended.
+Agreed to without objection.